 Traditionally, Dispensationalism divides the history of mankind into seven distinct dispensations, each has a purpose in the overall human drama of biblical history.
-The most commonly thought of is the dispensation of Law, and the dispensation of Grace.
-The purposes of our study here is limited to Law and Grace.
+The most commonly thought of is the dispensation of Law and the dispensation of Grace.
+The purposes of our study here are limited to Law and Grace.

 John Nelson Darby

 Dispensationalism developed as a system from the teachings of John Nelson Darby, (1800-1882).
 Darby’s view of Isaiah 32.
 For instance, it required a future fulfillment and a realization of Israel’s kingdom.
 He saw the New Testament church in a separate program unrelated to that kingdom.
 Thus, there was a prophetic earthly kingdom program for Israel and a separate “mystery” heavenly program for the church.
 To not conflate the two programs, the prophetic program must be put on hold to allow for the church to come into existence.
 Then the church must be raptured away before the prophecy can resume its earthly program for Israel.
 Therefore, following the rapture (1 Thessalonians 4:13-18), God will turn His attention on Israel and the Jewish people, thereby, finally restoring Israel. \ to fulfill Isaiah 32.
 This view, however, destroys Romans 1:16 (To the Jew First), and places the responsibility for Jewish salvation solely upon God following a set of future events.
 If the door of salvation to the Jew has been closed until these events transpire, we cannot explain away the millions of Jews that have been getting saved since the Messiah’s first advent.
 We acknowledge, there is a hardening in part that prevents all Israel from getting saved, but a remnant has always existed, a number that no one can count that remains open to the light of the Messiah during this present age.